 - Torch, ideally a headlamp

-- This is essential for evenings in the campsites, as there will be barely any other light.
+- This is essential for evenings at the campsites, as there will be barely any other light.
 If you need to leave your tent for any reason (eg to go to the loo), you will not want to do that in pitch black!

 - Ps.
 The upside of the pitch black is that on clear nights, you might see the Milky Way, which is amazing